saimohit20/SMA-SUPERMARKETOFFERS/README.md

-## Example questions you can ask

-- "Show me cheap milk"
-- "What fruits are on sale?"
-- "Find bread under 2 euros"
-- "Best pasta deals"
-- "Organic vegetables near me"

 ## Important notes

-- First time using a new postal code takes 30-60 seconds (getting fresh data)
+- First time using a new postal code takes 30-60 seconds (getting fresh data).
-- After that, searches are very fast
+- After that, searches are very fast.
-- The app remembers what it found so you don't wait again
+- The app remembers what it found so you don't wait again.
-- Works best with common grocery items
+- Works best with common grocery items.

 ## Technology used